 Certificate in Contemporary Black Catholic Spirituality

 This certificate program focuses on the concerns of Black Catholics and their unique history, traditions, and voice in the universal Church.
-The first of the next round of courses will start at the end of October, 2023; Early Registration Discount available until Oct.
-13. Details on the certificate are below under General Information.
+The first of the next round of courses will start Feb.
+5, 2024; Early Registration Discount available until Jan.
+19. Details on the certificate are below under General Information.

 To evangelize effectively and prophetically as members of the Catholic Church, we have to build on a deep sense of who we are and how Christ impacts each one of us personally.
 This program will examine the presence of Black Catholics in the Catholic Church, building leaders to assist in the life of their parishes.